 "Effective Date of Filing of a New Complaint" - means the date the electronic filing was received and uploaded to the Clerk of Court as noted on the date stamp on the submitted document.
+However, the office of the clerk of courts will be deemed open to receive electronic transmission of documents only on the same days and at the same time the court is regularly open for business.

 "Effective Date of Filing a Motion" - means the date the electronic filing was received and uploaded to the Clerk of Court as noted on the date stamp on the submitted document.
+However, the office of the clerk of courts will be deemed open to receive electronic transmission of documents only on the same days and at the same time the court is regularly open for business.

-"Electronic Filing" (i.e. e-filing) - the process of transmitting a digitized source document electronically via the Internet to or from the Clerk's Office for the purpose of filing the document and refers, as indicated by the context, to the means of transmission or to a document so transmitted
+"Electronic Filing" (i.e. e-filing) - the process of transmitting a digitized source document electronically via the Internet to or from the Clerk's Office for the purpose of filing the document and refers, as indicated by the context, to the means of transmission or to a document so transmitted.